foodfight/showz/scripts/episode-26-test-kitchen.md

 Outline/Questions
 -----------------

+* How important is test-kitchen to the overall cookbook project?
 * what kind of tests can I run w/ test-kitchen?
 What are the benefits of the different kinds of tests?
 * how stable is test-kitchen? which oses/distros does it support?